← All articles

 The McKinsey approach to internal AI was to map every role against two questions: does it require human judgment, and does it require human presence?
 Zuckerberg’s tool asks a third question that most organizations have not considered: does the path information takes to reach the decision-maker actually need to exist?

 Not every layer is unnecessary.
 Middle management adds judgment, context, and prioritization that raw data does not provide.
+And not every AI deployment improves decisions.
+There is a strong case for using AI more selectively, especially when cognitive dependency replaces the critical thinking that made the human layer valuable in the first place.
 But some layers exist purely because of organizational structure, because the information lives in one system and the decision-maker sits in another, with three people in between whose job is to move it across.

 A practical starting point is to map the journey of one critical decision you made recently.
 Trace the information from its origin to your desk.
 Count the handoffs, estimate the delay at each, and ask a simple question at every layer: did this step add judgment, or did it just add distance?